Ways to SEO Infographics Like a Genius

 Step #2 Create Compelling Meta Descriptions

-Meta descriptions are used by Google to provide a short description of your webpage in the search results.
+Google uses meta descriptions to describe your webpage in the search results briefly.
 You see these little snippets pop up anytime you Google something.

 Looks like this:

-Each page of your website has its own meta description.
-If you’re using a website builder like WordPress or Squarespace, they make it easy for you to find it in the page editor.
+Each page of your website has its meta description.
+If you’re using a website builder like WordPress or Squarespace, they make it easy to find in the page editor.

 Looks like this:

-Notice in the image above, you can also custom customize your site’s URLs (slugs), title tags (SEO title), and other stuff like header tags and ALT text which we’ll talk about next.
+Notice in the image above that you can customize your site’s URLs (slugs), title tags (SEO title), and other stuff like header tags and ALT text, which we’ll discuss next.

 Every meta description should be a couple of sentences (150-160 characters) and written in a way that makes people want to click through to your site.
 Think of them as mini advertisements.

-Each page on your website (including your homepage) should have its own unique, keyword-specific meta description (we’ll talk more about this in step 3 as well).
+Each page on your website (including your homepage) should have its unique, keyword-specific meta description (we’ll talk more about this in step 3).

 Just remember, stuffing keywords into your meta description doesn’t help.